Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

-\begin{rem} A systematic description of the types of (smooth but possibly with corners) families of orbits which induce Morse-Bott spectral sequences, generalizing the situation considered in Corollary \ref{lem: Pozniack}, has been given by McLean \cite{McLeanInPreparation}. \end{rem}
+\begin{rem} A systematic description of the types of (smooth but possibly manifolds-with-corners) families of orbits which induce Morse-Bott spectral sequences, generalizing the situation considered in Corollary \ref{lem: Pozniack}, has been given by McLean \cite{McLeanInPreparation}. \end{rem}